Man Named Alex Baldwin Claims ‘Russian Bots Are Spamming’ Him Because Trump ‘Can’t Spell’

 — Donald J. Trump (@realDonaldTrump) March 2, 2018

-This was the second tweet that Trump posted; he originally posted the same tweet but instead of Alec Baldwin, he tweeted “Alex Baldwin” and also misspelled the word dying as “dieing” in the first tweet, reports Fox News.
+This was the second tweet that Trump posted; he originally posted the same tweet but instead of Alec Baldwin, he tweeted “Alex Baldwin” and also misspelled the word dying as “dieing,” reports Fox News.
 That original tweet came down shortly after it was posted and it was replaced by the same tweet with the corrected spelling of both the actor’s name and the word “dying.”

 Despite that first tweet being online for just a little while, the name Alex Baldwin was picked up and a man who happens to be a web designer named Alex Baldwin was bombarded with online messages.
 Friday morning Alex Baldwin woke up to a couple of hundred notifications on his phone.